NuttyShrimp/gobp/README.md

 ## Deployment

-It is recommended to run the application in an docker container
+It is recommended to run the application in an docker container.

+If you have healthchecks or something similar running, it is recommended to run the run command with `--init`

 It need at least the following additional resources:
 - Postgres Database